SichangHe/fedcampus_pres/research_nominated/personal_statement.md

 an open-source project our wiki depended on.

 Transitioning into my junior year, eager to explore the forefront of research, I joined Professor Bing Luo's lab and led The FedCampus Team.
-Our contributes are evident in a campus-wide federated analytics program, and an IEEE INFOCOM demo paper on mobile federated learning.
+Our contributions are evident in a campus-wide federated analytics program, and an IEEE INFOCOM demo paper on mobile federated learning.
 Beyond research, I engaged with teammates and peers on topics ranging from programming to time